MichaelDrogalis/avro-explain/README.md

 [Avro](https://avro.apache.org/) is a widely used serialization format, especially in the Apache Kafka ecosytem.
 Despite its prevalence, it can often produce cryptic errors when things go wrong, especially when used with Generic Data.

-For example, if you were to incorrectly serialized data against a deeply nested schema, you might see an error message such as: `Expected start-union.
+For example, if you were to incorrectly serialize data against a deeply nested schema, you might see an error message such as: `Expected start-union.
 Got VALUE_NUMBER_INT`

-These error messages lack context.
+These error messages lack context to help you resolve them.
 Namely, you don't know:
 - Where the error is in your data
 - Where the mismatch is in your schema
 - What that means in plain English